Tuesday, April 29, 2008

 I also found a cute cartoon about carrot cake at this link.

-You can find the recipe for Bill's Big Carrot Cake in the book Baking: From My Home to Yours by Dorie Greenspan.
+You can find the recipe for Bill's Big Carrot Cake in the book Baking: From My Home to Yours (affiliate link) by Dorie Greenspan.
 To see how the rest of the TWD group fared with this week's recipe, click here and then click on each blogger!

 Tasting Notes